filipsnastins/consumer-driven-contract-testing-with-pact/README.md

   As a result, the Consumer and Provider teams will have a better shared understanding of the contract and the business domain.

-- Living documentation - since Consumer-Driven contracts were defined by real-world examples, they can be used as a living documentation of how the Consumer uses the Provider.
+- Living documentation - since consumer-driven contracts were defined by real-world examples, they can be used as a living documentation of how the Consumer uses the Provider.
   The contracts are always up to date and reflect the current state of Consumer/Provider relationships.
   The contract examples can be used as a reference when onboarding new team members,